KaiPereira/KaiNC-Mill-V1/journal/Build Instructions.md

 - Insert the T-Nuts onto the bolt
 - Insert the bolt into the tapped end of the 400mm extrusion
 - Tighten the bolts through the holes drilled into the mounting 500mm extrusion

+## Rails and ball-screws

+REMEMBER TO DIP THE LINEAR RAILS IN ISOPROPYL ALCOHOL TO REMOVE THE ANTI-RUST GREASE AND THEN RE-LUBRICATE THEM.